JureVeraja/jureveraja.github.io/_posts/2020-12-26-Filtering using Tags, Route-Maps and Prefix Lists.md

  ```

 Now route 150.1.1.0/24 would be redistributed from OSPF to EIGRP and R3 would have two (or three ways, remember the previous post) to reach
 the destination.
-He would use either the route through R2 or R4/R5, depending on the metric that was calculated during the redistributio.
+He would use either the route through R2 or R4/R5, depending on the metric that was calculated during the redistribution.

 ### R3 Routing table and Topology table